gwenh11/LS_core/01_RB101/small_problems/easy_04/10_convert_a_signed_num_to_string.md

   init result string as empty
   create a loop
-    find quotient and remainder when divide the absolute lue of number by 10 assign quotient as the current number for the next ecution find the value of the digits constant string at mainder as index repeat until number equals to 0 return result
+    find quotient and remainder when divide the absolute lue of number by 10 assign quotient as the current number for the next execution find the value of the digits constant string at remainder as index repeat until number equals to 0 return result

-return the concatenattion of sign and result together
+return the concatenation of sign and result together

 ```ruby
 DIGITS = ['0', '1', '2', '3', '4', '5', '6', '7', '8', '9']